Obama 2012

 Dashboard

 On the morning of my third day at the campaign I was walking to my desk when someone stood up and introduced himself.
 His name was David Osborne, and he was the Product Manager on something kind of secretive which at the time was being called WIRE.
 Someone had told David that I was the new digital designer who could handle the project, and I was happy to play along.
-What would follow was a year and a half of daily check-ins, puddles of blood sweat and tears, and three complete css re-writes of production code that was shipped to thousands.
+What followed was a year and a half of daily check-ins, genuine blood sweat and tears, and three complete CSS rewrites of production code shipped to hundreds of thousands.

 An early mood board